dengchangshou/others/README.md

-some learning notes or others.
+Some learning notes or others.